intelligentgraphics/OpenConfiguration/README.md

 Structure is a list of nodes, describing a scenegraph for a product.
 It is a flat list of nodes.
 The position of a node in the tree is encoded in its path.
 The root is ".".
 Children of the root have a path without dots, eg "o1" or "e2".
-Grandchildren of the root have exactly one dot, e.g. "o1.o56" All ancestors of a given node have to be in the list before them.
+Grand children of the root have exactly one dot, e.g. "o1.o56" All ancestors of a given node have to be in the list before them.

-Geometry links an entry in the geometries dictionary as described above.
+Geometry links to an entry in the geometries dictionary as described above.

-MaterialCategory links an entry in the materialCategories dirctionary or (if starting with an "@") links directly to an entry of the materials dictionary above.
+A MaterialCategory links an entry in the materialCategories dirctionary or (if starting with an "@") links directly to an entry of the materials dictionary above.
+A material category introduces some indirection that is useful for later material-only updates.
+To avoid the need of material categories even for static material assignments, the "@" prefix was defined.
+If you clip the leading "@" from a material category, you get the material.

-MaterialCategories can be used to give more then one node a certain material, e.g. all 4 feet nodes of a table could have
+Material categories can be used to give more then one node a certain material, e.g. all 4 feet nodes of a table could have
 "materialCategory":"feetColor" and the materialsCategories could have a suitable entry like "feetColor":"Example.Materials.OakWood".